RadhaKrishn: Chapter 2 : Mahabharata

-Krishna's sister Subhadra elopes with Arjuna, whereas Krishna kills the Pundra king Paundraka Vasudeva, an impostor.
+Krishn's sister Subhadra elopes with Arjuna, whereas Krishn kills the Pundra king Paundraka Vasudeva, an impostor.
 The second Pandava Bhima also kills the Magadha king Jarasandha.
-Pandavas soon perform Rajasuya Yagna where they gain supremacy over all of Aryavarta, where Krishna's cousin Shishupala interrupts the ceremony, only to be killed by Krishna.
+Pandavas soon perform Rajasuya Yagna where they gain supremacy over all of Aryavarta, where Krishn's cousin Shishupala interrupts the ceremony, only to be killed by Krishn.
 Later, Duryodhana organises a dice game with Shakuni wherein Pandavas lose all their wealth and are humiliated, while Krishna saves Draupadi from getting disrobed in the court by Dushasana.
 Later, the Pandavas and Draupadi are exiled for 13 years.
-Upon their return starts the Kurukshetra War, where Arjuna receives from Krishna, the knowledge of Bhagvad Gita.
+Upon their return starts the Kurukshetra War, where Arjuna receives from Krishn, the knowledge of Bhagavad Gita.
 Shikhandi (who got a boon from Lord Shiva to kill Bhishma in her previous birth as Amba) kills Bhishma.
 Dhrishtadyumna kills Dronacharya, Arjuna kills Karna.
 Sahadeva kills Shakuni, whereas Bhima kills all the 100 Kauravas, with the war ending with the death of Duryodhana.
-Gandhari curses Krishna that the Yadava clan will be similarly destroyed.
-On the other hand, Krishna turns Ayan into a better person.
+Gandhari curses Krishn that the Yadava clan will be similarly destroyed.
+On the other hand, Krishn turns Ayan into a better person.

 Chapter 3 : Punarmilan

-Krishna returns to Dwaraka.
+Krishn returns to Dwaraka.
 Pradyumna returns to Dwaraka and marries Rukmavati, and a son Aniruddha is born to them.
-To Jambavati and Krishna, a son Samba is born, who is termed to be the reason for the Yadava destruction as cursed by Gandhari.
-Samba grows up to be short-tempered but loves his family, especially his mother; however he hates Radha.
-Later, Samba, Aniruddha and Balaram's sons Nishath and Ulmuk are sent to Gurukul along with Radha, and return after a few years, as teens.
+To Jambavati and Krishn, a son Samba is born, who is termed to be the reason for the Yadava destruction as cursed by Gandhari.
+Samba grows up to be short-tempered but loves his family, especially his mother; however, he hates Radha.
+Later, Samba, Aniruddha, and Balaram's sons Nishath and Ulmuk are sent to Gurukula along with Radha and return after a few years, as teens.

 Aniruddha is kept in captivity at Shonitapura, the kingdom of Banasura, by his daughter Usha.
-This soon results in a war between Krishna and Banasura, wherein Shiva has to fight for Banasura due to his boon, resulting in a faceoff between Krishna and Shiva.
-Krishna defeats Shiva and punishes Banasura for kidnapping his grandson.
+This soon results in a war between Krishn and Banasura, wherein Shiva has to fight for Banasura due to his boon, resulting in a faceoff between Krishn and Shiva.
+Krishn defeats Shiva and punishes Banasura for kidnapping his grandson.
 Soon, Aniruddha is married to Usha while Samba is married to Hastinapur's Kaurava princess, Lakshmanaa, Duryodhana and Bhanumati's daughter.
-As Samba had previously joined hands with Banasura, he is cursed with leprosy by Krishna and Radha cures him using Mahamrityunjay Jaap.
-Later, Krishna marries Devi Yamuna.
+As Samba had previously joined hands with Banasura, he is cursed with leprosy by Krishn.

+When Samba steals the Siamantak mani, Dwarka is plunged into darkness.
+With Samba praying to the moon, and Radha praying to the sun.
+This leads to Samba being cursed by Ganesha.
+Later, Radha helps him recover.

+Because of Samba's evil ploy, Radha loses her memory.
+Krishn shows her their childhood memories and she eventually remembers him.

+When Krishn ends up disrupting Bali's yagya, he is forced to declare his end.
+Radha, disturbed by this, get the boon of dying before Krishn from Saraswati.

+Samba tricks Yamuna into awakening Shani.
+However, even his Vakra Drishti has a positive effect on Radha and Krishn.

+Radha and Krishn then play Dwarka's Last holi.